-How To Prepare Your Home For The Bushfire Season
+How To Prepare Your Home for Bushfire Season With Double Glazing

 In Australia bushfires pose a real problem, and it is important to prepare yourself and your home as best you can when bushfire season approaches.
 From general maintenance, to investing in certain building materials, there are a number of things you can do to prepare your home no matter what stage bushfire season is at. uPVC double glazed windows provide a non-combustible and self extinguishing option for those who live in bushfire areas.
 No matter if you’re looking to build, renovate or simply prepare your home and garden, we have some useful information to help you prepare for bushfire season.
 Read on for more information.

 uPVC Double Glazing and Bushfire Preparation

 Did you know uPVC double glazed windows and doors are difficult to ignite with common sources, such as matches or lights?
 While it may not be common knowledge, double glazed windows and doors are generally recognised as one of the more permanent ways you can protect your home from bushfires. uPVC needs temperatures of 390 degrees to ignite, whereas pinewood catches fire at only 260 degrees.

 For those who live in bushfire prone areas, and may find bushfire season especially stressful, uPVC windows and doors offer an excellent alternative to wooden frames, and provide necessary peace of mind. uPVC can also be combined with design strategies to create homes that are made to resist radiant heat and ember attacks.

 Timber frames are often covered in paint or varnish, and this creates a product more likely to combust. uPVC doesn’t have either of these coatings. uPVC provides protection from ember attacks and flame fronts, and will make your preparation job much easier each year as uPVC frames don’t need any maintenance other than a quick wipe down.